soustern/To-Do-App/README.md

 1.  **Event-Driven Logic:** The application listens for user events (like form submissions and button clicks) to trigger functions.
 2.  **DOM Manipulation:** When tasks are added, removed, or updated, the JavaScript code dynamically creates, modifies, or deletes the corresponding HTML elements in the DOM without requiring a page refresh.
-3.  **Local Storage API:** The entire to-do list is stored as a JSON string in the browser's Local Storage.
-The application retrieves and parses this data on load, and updates it whenever a change is made, ensuring data persistence.

 ## Future Improvements